algomlop/Clone-Dance/README.md

 - [ ] Make an enjoyable game
 - [ ] Add visual effects
-- [ ] Fine-tune the detection and scoring strategy (position vs angle)
+- [ ] Fine-tune the detection and scoring strategy (position vs angle).
+Skip calibration if only angles.
 - [ ] Finish this TODO list